BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/the_rules.md

 During a game, the dice rolls you make will determine the outcome of your models' actions.
 This can be anything from seeing whether or not a model successfully hits another with a Shooting Attack, whether they are courageous enough to charge into battle against a terrifying enemy, or even whether fate has decided to step in to save them from certain death.
 In this game we use ordinary six-sided dice when rolling dice.

-#### ‘COCKED' DICE
+#### 'COCKED' DICE

 Many games are played on exciting, three-dimensional boards covered with detailed terrain.
 Because of this it may often mean that the dice will not land flat on the surface of the board, or may even roll off the board completely.
-If this happens, then the dice is said to be ‘cocked' and should be rolled again.
-It is also good practice to decide with your opponent before the game starts what counts as a ‘cocked' dice so that both players are adhering to the same standards during the game.
+If this happens, then the dice is said to be 'cocked' and should be rolled again.
+It is also good practice to decide with your opponent before the game starts what counts as a 'cocked' dice so that both players are adhering to the same standards during the game.

-If you are playing on an exceptionally lumpy or textured surface, it is a good idea to use a dice tray to roll your dice in to prevent as many ‘cocked' dice as possible throughout the game.
+If you are playing on an exceptionally lumpy or textured surface, it is a good idea to use a dice tray to roll your dice in to prevent as many 'cocked' dice as possible throughout the game.

-Re-rolling a ‘cocked' dice does not count as a re-roll as described later.
+Re-rolling a 'cocked' dice does not count as a re-roll as described later.

 ### D6, D3, 2D6